vistadataproject/documents/README.md

 * Github

-Summary:
+Note:

 * This is a data-centric approach to VISTA data, not a code-centric approach.
 * The prototype will be implemented exclusively using web technologies (above), not MUMPS.
-* No VISTA routines, packages, or modules will be changed or affected in any way (i.e. this is 'non-invasive')
+* No VISTA routines, packages, or modules will be touched or affected in any way (i.e.'non-invasive')
-* Any modifications to VISTA by virtue of altering any of its packages will be leveraged by this approach.
+* Any enhancements to VISTA data definitions, packages, or data will be leveraged by this approach

 What this project is not:

 * Product Development
 * MUMPS development
-* VISTA package or infrastructure change
+* VISTA package or infrastructure development or change

 More details are available on the project's website, [vistadataproject.info](http://vistadataproject.info/).